conflux-fans/rlp-decoder/README.md

-# RLP
+# RLP-decoder

-Recursive-length-prefix encoding, decoding, and compression in Rust.
+Recursive-length-prefix decoding in Rust.

-## License

-Unlike most parts of Parity, which fall under the GPLv3, this package is dual-licensed under MIT/Apache2 at the user's choice.
-Find the associated license files in this directory as `LICENSE-MIT` and `LICENSE-APACHE2` respectively.
+This project is forked from parity rlp library, and removed all the encoding functions.